David L. Nathan

 David L. Nathan (born 1968) is an American psychiatrist, writer, and founder and past president of Doctors for Cannabis Regulation.
 Best known for his advocacy of cannabis legalization, he has also published research in the academic and lay press on a range of other topics, including archeology, numismatics, the history of animation and early American football.

+Nathan has a private practice in Princeton, New Jersey.
+He is the Director of Continuing Education at the Penn Medicine Princeton Health and a clinical associate professor at Rutgers Robert Wood Johnson Medical School.

+Early life

 Originally from the Philadelphia area, Nathan graduated magna cum laude from Princeton University.
 He received his M.D. from the University of Pennsylvania School of Medicine, where he distinguished himself in the development of medical education software.
 He subsequently competed his psychiatry residency at McLean Hospital, an affiliate of Harvard Medical School, serving as Chief Resident of Bipolar and Psychotic Disorders in 1993–1994.

-In addition to his writing and political activism, Nathan has a private practice in Princeton, New Jersey.
-He is the Director of Continuing Education at the Penn Medicine Princeton Health and a clinical associate professor at Rutgers Robert Wood Johnson Medical School.